pnp/List-Formatting/view-samples/contenttype-variations/README.md

-# ContentType Format
+# ContentType Variations

 ## Summary
 Provides an example of customizing your format based on the item's content type.
 When an item's ContentType is Apple and the apple type is "Green" then green is used in the format.
-It it's Apple with a different type, red is used.
+If it's Apple with a different type, red is used.
 Otherwise, orange is used.

 The `rowFormatter` property is used to fully customize the display of rows to create a simple view of list items while easily allowing users to click on the item for additional details.
 The colors used for each item are applied using the Office UI Fabric color classes for themes.
 These classes are then applied conditionally based on an item's content type.